Pierre-Alexandre35/medical-etl-pipeline/README.md

 - data ingestion: data is extracted from data sources that are not optimized for analytics(.csv, .json) are converted into a Pandas Dataframe format

-- data validation: ensure that collected data from different sources meets data quality requirement
+- data validation: ensure that collected data from different sources meets data quality requirements

 - data formating: convert to the various formats and types to adhere to one consistent data structure such as date format